zoeskan/MCB185/PYTHON_REFERENCE.md

 This Python Reference contains a subset of the Python language used specifically for MCB185.
-MCB185 students are not allowed to use any Python construct more advanced than the current unit.
+MCB185 students are not allowed to use any Python construct that isn't in this reference.

 ## Table of Contents ##